 Faced with the plan’s collapse to adopt a common rifle and cartridge, the British and American governments reviewed the program.
 As a result, the Brits withheld the adoption of the .280 cartridge and rifle, pending further testing to resolve the differences.

-Both the EM2 and the FN FAL were modified to chamber the US T65 round and improved versions of the tile British .280 round.
-In December 1953, following extensive testing both here and in England, a committee representing the newly formed North Atlantic Treaty Organization (NATO) bowed to US pressure.
+The EM2 and the FN FAL were modified to chamber the US T65 round and improved versions of the tile British .280 round.
+In December 1953, following extensive testing in England, a committee representing the newly formed North Atlantic Treaty Organization (NATO) bowed to US pressure.
 It recommended the adoption of the .30 T65 cartridge.
 The following year it was officially adopted as the 7.62mm NATO.

 Thus, because of US pressure and influence, the FN FAL evolved from a lightweight, selective fire assault rifle firing an intermediate cartridge to a full-size battle rifle firing a cartridge ballistically equivalent to the .30-’06.